K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

    As the repo RPMs for PHP were now added to ACS, now, just as you added yum-utils from the Available Packages tab, add the PHP packages / extensions you want.
 I would just add all of them that begin with php.
 They are not very large and you will end up probably using all of them.

+4. Configuring PHP: Mostly you will use the defaults already setup, but you can configure PHP now to fit your environment.

-4. Configuring PHP: php is configured in this file `/QOpenSys/etc/php.ini` Extensions are added via this directory: `/QOpenSys/etc/php/conf.d`
+   PHP is configured in this file `/QOpenSys/etc/php.ini`
+   Extensions are added via this directory: `/QOpenSys/etc/php/conf.d`

+   Visit [PHP.net](https://php.net) to learn about configuration options.

    Default versions of configurations and all the extensions are added when you add the RPMs.